Updated October 15, 2020

 Flora-Bama functions as a kind of community center, with potluck dinners, appearances by the Easter Bunny and Santa Claus who skydive in, and church services every Sunday morning.

 Its most famous event is the annual Mullet Toss, held every Mullet Toss, held every April and called the world’s largest beach party.
 It’s exactly what it sounds like – you take a dead fish and throw it as far as you can throw it.
 You aren’t allowed to wear gloves and techniques vary, from folding the fish to sticking your thumb in its eyeball for a better grip.
 There was even a short movie made about it called Deadliest Throw.
-If you have the time, take the seven minutes to watch it.

 For a more family-friendly and mellow vibe, check out the Flora-Bama Yacht Club across the street.
 And for late-night munchies, there’s a Waffle House conveniently located in the parking lot.